lovelyqian/lovelyqian.github.io/_pages/about.md

 News
 ------
 <ul>
+  <li>[08/2025] Excited to share that our project on <strong>egocentric vision with multimodal LLMs</strong> has been funded by Google.
+PhD positions will be announced soon — stay tuned! <a href="https://www.linkedin.com/posts/martinvechev_insait-google-ai-activity-7365662899433783296-Zwjk?utm_source=share&utm_medium=member_ios&rcm=ACoAAE8Eu5AB0jJHHV4bVOWa2UW5mJaECUQ62Uk" target="_blank"> More details here. </li>
   <li>[08/2025] One paper is accepted by TPAMI.
 Congrats to Jianxiong.
 Check out <a href="https://arxiv.org/abs/2409.11315">MinD-3D++</a>.</li>
   <li>[08/2025] I was promoted to Research Scientist at INSAIT.</li>
   <li>[06/2025] Four papers are accepted by ICCV 2025.
 Check out <a href="https://arxiv.org/pdf/2411.19083">ObjectRelator (<strong>Highlight</strong>)</a>, <a href="https://arxiv.org/pdf/2507.23567?">3D-MOOD</a>, <a href="https://arxiv.org/pdf/2405.17773">XTrack</a>, and <a href="https://arxiv.org/pdf/2412.01370">Museum</a>.</li>